 When pregnant, women seem to be bombarded with conflicting views from family, friends, and other well-meaning people about what they should and should not eat during their pregnancy.
-It can be difficult to distinguish between good advice and advisors that are somewhat misguided which is why we have compiled a list of foods and beverages that you should avoid while pregnant and what you should be eating a lot of.
+It can be difficult to distinguish between good advice from OBGYN experts and advisors that are somewhat misguided which is why we have compiled a list of foods and beverages that you should avoid while pregnant and what you should be eating a lot of.

 The effects of caffeine on a mother or baby during pregnancy have not been confirmed by a study.
-The American College of Obstetricians and Gynecologists (ACOG) recommend consuming fewer than 200 mg (that’s equivalent to one 16-ounce cup of coffee) a day during pregnancy.
+The American College of Obstetricians and Gynecologists (ACOG) recommends consuming fewer than 200 mg (that’s equivalent to one 16-ounce cup of coffee) a day during pregnancy.
 Correlations have been found connecting caffeine and miscarriages, particularly if consumed in excess during the first trimester.
 Caffeine is a diuretic, meaning that it eliminates fluids (water and calcium, both extremely essential for a woman and the growth of a healthy baby during pregnancy) from the body.

-Eliminate alcohol from your dietPrenatal exposure to alcohol can result in Fetal Alcohol Syndrome and other developmental disorders.
+Prenatal exposure to alcohol can result in Fetal Alcohol Syndrome and other developmental disorders.
 There is no known safe amount of alcohol in pregnancy.

-Healthy weight gain during pregnancyThe amount of weight that a woman gains depends on her health and body mass index before she gets pregnant.
+The amount of weight that a woman gains depends on her health and body mass index before she gets pregnant.
 A woman who was at an average weight before pregnancy is recommended to gain between 25 and 35 pounds during pregnancy.
 A woman who was underweight should gain more weight than a woman who was at a normal weight and a woman who was overweight or obese should gain less weight.

-How to avoid food poisoning during pregnancyFood poisoning can cause serious problems for a woman and her fetus because vomiting and diarrhea can cause significant water loss and can throw the body into chemical imbalance.
+Food poisoning can cause serious problems for a woman and her fetus because vomiting and diarrhea can cause significant water loss and can throw the body into chemical imbalance.
 To avoid food poisoning, follow the following guidelines:

-Fish can benefit your diet but you should be carefulOmega-3 fatty acids are fats that occur naturally in many kinds of fish and play a large role in a fetus’s brain development both during pregnancy and after birth.
+Omega-3 fatty acids are fats that occur naturally in many kinds of fish and play a large role in a fetus’s brain development both during pregnancy and after birth.
 To get these benefits, women should eat at least two servings of fish or shellfish (about 8-12 ounces) per week before pregnancy, during pregnancy, and also while breastfeeding.

-Be extra wary of undercooked foodPregnant women are 13 times more likely to get listeriosis, a food-borne illness caused by bacteria, than the general population.
+Pregnant women are 13 times more likely to get listeriosis, a food-borne illness caused by bacteria, than the general population.
 Listeriosis typically starts off with mild, flu-like symptoms but it can lead to miscarriage, stillbirth, and premature delivery.
 In some women, listeriosis comes with no symptoms.
 Here are some foods to avoid eating while pregnant in order to minimize the chances of contracting listeriosis: